COMPLETELY HANDMADE

 When you're looking for something special, it's nice to know where it comes from and who made it.

-After nearly a decade of working in the industry and making other people's designs, I finally made the leap to start this business and become fully self employed.
+When I took a job that summer as a bench jeweler I knew I had found the medium for me.
+It was perfect.
+Being able to combine my love for intense detail and sculpture into metal and wax carving has been incredible.
+After nearly a decade of working in the industry and making other people's designs, I finally made the leap to start this business and became fully self employed in 2014.
 I love making jewelry, and I just can't seem to stop.
 So, feel free to benefit from my compulsion.
 I know I do.

 Sculpting and wax work